-As of September 30, 2019, we had approximately 76 full-time employees.
+As of June 30, 2020, we had approximately 80 full-time employees.
 As a newly public company, and as our development and commercialization plans and strategies develop, we expect to expand our employee base for managerial, operational, financial and other resources.
 In addition, we have limited experience in product development.
 As our product candidates enter and advance through preclinical studies and clinical trials, we will need to expand our development and regulatory capabilities and contract with other organizations to provide manufacturing and other capabilities for us.
 In the future, we expect to have to manage additional relationships with collaborators or partners, suppliers and other organizations.
 Our ability to manage our operations and future growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
 We may not be able to implement improvements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.
 Our inability to successfully manage our growth and expand our operations could have a material and adverse effect on our business, financial condition, results of operations and prospects.

-Any inability to attract and retain qualified key management and technical personnel would impair our ability to implement our business plan
+Any inability to attract and retain qualified key management and technical personnel would impair our ability to implement our business plan.

-Our success largely depends on the continued service of key management, advisors and other specialized personnel, including Praveen P. Tipirneni, M.D., our chief executive officer, Robert E. Farrell, Jr., CPA, our vice president of finance and operations and treasurer, Bruce N. Rogers, Ph.D., our chief scientific officer, Alexey A. Lugovskoy, Ph.D., our chief development officer, and Timothy A. Springer, Ph.D., our founder and advisor.
+Our success largely depends on the continued service of key management, advisors and other specialized personnel, including Praveen P. Tipirneni, M.D., our chief executive officer, Marc Schegerin, M.D., our chief financial officer, chief operating officer and treasurer, Robert E. Farrell, Jr. CPA, our senior vice president of finance and operations and assistant treasurer, Peter G. Linde, M.D. our chief medical officer, Bruce N. Rogers, Ph.D., our chief scientific officer, Alexey A. Lugovskoy, Ph.D., our chief development officer, and Timothy A. Springer, Ph.D., our founder and advisor.
 We currently do not maintain key person insurance on these individuals.
-The loss of one or more members of our management team or other key employees or advisors could delay our research and development programs and have a material and adverse effect on our business, financial condition, results of operations and prospects.
+The loss of one or more members of our management team or other key employees or advisors, including due to illness resulting from COVID-19, could delay our research and development programs and have a material and adverse effect on our business, financial condition, results of operations and prospects.
 The relationships that our key managers have cultivated within our industry make us particularly dependent upon their continued employment with us.
 We are dependent on the continued service of our technical personnel, in particular, personnel involved with crystallization of integrins, because of the highly technical nature of our product candidates and technologies related to our MInT Platform, and the specialized nature of the regulatory approval process.
 Because our management team and key employees are not obligated to provide us with continued service, they could terminate their employment with us at any time without penalty.